dakroze/travel-weather-app/README.md

-# Name
+# Application Name
-My Weather App
+Catch-a-Flight App

 # Project Description
 This capstone project is simple webform that collects user travel city destination and date and generates weather forecast for the date and location.
 The application will also display a landmark image of the travel city